ohirose/bcpd/README.md

 the kernel functions is denoted by beta, which controls the directional correlation of displacement vectors.
 If the kernel is Gaussian, the expected length of displacement vectors is controlled by lambda regardless of beta.
 Then, the expected length equals to sqrt(D/lambda).
-For the neural network kernel, the first and second arguments of the option `-b` specify the standard deviations of the intercept and linear coefficents, respectively.
+For the neural network kernel, the first and second arguments of the option `-b` specify the standard deviations of the intercept and linear coefficients, respectively.

 ### Acceleration